gargiroy/Coursera_Getting-CleaningData_CourseProject/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-3) The activity labels used have been described in CodeBook.md
+C) The activity labels used have been described in CodeBook.md

-4) The tidy data set obtained after performing the given steps is included in the file secTidySet.txt
+D) The tidy data set obtained after performing the given steps is included in the file secTidySet.txt